 Earth’s last remaining hunter-gatherers

-Most of the earth’s population hasn’t been classed as hunter-gatherers for a very long time.
-In the British Isles, people had stopped living this way by the start of the iron age, which started around 800 BC and gave people the ability to create plows and tools strong enough to mass produce food.
+Most of Earth’s population hasn’t been classed as hunter-gatherers for a very long time.
+In the British Isles, people had stopped living this way by the start of the Iron Age which started around 800 BCE and gave people the ability to create plows and tools strong enough to mass produce food.

 Innuit